 Even though it may not feel like it, you use your entire body to sit on a horse, in particular working your core and thigh muscles.
 Over time, horseback riding builds full-body strength through essentially low impact movement and work, which is why it’s the perfect way to get your body and mind back in shape after an injury or a time of illness.
 Take some well deserved time out of the fast-paces world of pressure and connect with Mother Nature’s gentle beast to replenish your heart and soul.

-The Kootenays offers some fantastic horseback riding centres throughout, such as:
+The Kootenays offers some fantastic horseback riding centres throughout (from short rides to week-long stays):

 Located on hundreds of private acres surrounded by the Canadian Rockies and the Purcell mountains — Three Bars offers a family-friendly upscale guest ranch.
 Horseback riding is offered in the mornings and afternoons, plus guided hikes, rafting, fly-fishing and trap & skeet programs.
 The Ranch also has it own ‘kid program’.